3. Main Examination (Mains)

 Paper III: General Studies I (200 Marks)

-- Indian Culture: Art forms, Literature, Architecture from ancient to modern times
+- History of Culture: art forms, literature, and architecture from ancient to modern times.

-- Post-Independence India: Consolidation and reorganization within the country
+- Post-independence consolidation and reorganization within the country (till 1965).

 Paper IV: General Studies II (200 Marks)